 5 Best Brown Egg Laying Chicken Breeds – Treats For Chickens

-At Treats For Chickens, we firmly believe chicken parents can never get enough chicken eggs.
-Whether you’re selling them for money or just sharing them with friends and family for food, or naturally dying eggs for Easter, more is always better, am I right?
+At Treats For Chickens, we firmly believe chicken parents can never get enough chickens [and] eggs.
+Whether you’re selling eggs for money or happily sharing with friends and family for food, or naturally dying eggs for Easter, more is always better, am I right?
 Brown eggs, green eggs, blue eggs, tinted eggs, speckled eggs, and double dark brown eggs [chocolate eggs] - I love them all!

 C + E x Y = MH